recordreplaytool/themis_result/README.md

 Google Spreadsheet: https://docs.google.com/spreadsheets/d/1Mu8cAAiqexs-nCn2iukEE0VU1wDp9n_znJmyEfYXFP4/edit?usp=sharing

-This spreadsheet includes the running results for 8 apks, each include 5 runs with the same monkey seed.
-Please investigate the columns highlighted in yellow.
+This spreadsheet includes the running results for 8 apks, each including 5 runs with the same monkey seed.
+For each run, the targeted apk ran monkey for one hour, and the results are the bug reproduction time in each run.
+For example, _['1', '21']_ means in run1 of _sunflower#239.apk_, _Bug#239_ was triggered 2 times, happening at the 1st and 21st minutes of this run.

+__Please investigate the columns highlighted in yellow.__

 ## Results for Monkey